ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends.rst

 Before working on a frontend function, contributors should check if the function is designated as an alias on the ToDo list.
 If the function is an alias, you should check if the implementation designated with an `*` exists.

-* If an implementation exist then simply import the implemented function in the location (namespace) where the duplicate is listed.
+* If an implementation exist then simply import the implemented function in the `init.py` file for the namespace where the duplicate is listed.

-For example in the case of :func:`np.asarray`, the function is implemented `here <https://github.com/unifyai/ivy/blob/master/ivy/functional/frontends/numpy/creation_routines/from_existing_data.py#L5>`_ and we use it as an alias by importing `here <https://github.com/unifyai/ivy/blob/master/ivy/functional/frontends/numpy/manipulation_routines/changing_kind_of_array.py>`_.
+For example in the case of :func:`np.asarray`, the function is implemented `here <https://github.com/unifyai/ivy/blob/master/ivy/functional/frontends/numpy/creation_routines/from_existing_data.py#L5>`_ and we use it as an alias by importing `here <https://github.com/unifyai/ivy/blob/master/ivy/functional/frontends/numpy/manipulation_routines/init.py>`_.

 * If the function has not been implemented, then feel free to contribute the implementation with its unit test.